- Next course commencement: Autumn 2022

 WHAT YOU WILL YOU LEARN

-After successfully completing the course you should:
+After successfully completing the course you should have gained an understanding and insights into:

-- Understand how organisational objectives and the wider organisational environment determine how you work as a supervisor or first line manager
+- how organisational objectives and the wider organisational environment determine how you work as a supervisor or first line manager

 - Normal day-to-day operations